-Age (prognosis is worse for children < 1 yr of age or > 10 yr
+Age (prognosis is worse for children < 1 year of age or > 10 years of age

 Histology (embryonal histology is associated with a better outcome than alveolar histology)

 Combinations of these prognostic factors place children in a low-risk, intermediate-risk, or high-risk category.
-A complex risk stratification system exists based on two staging systems (see the National Cancer Institute's stage information for rhabdomyosarcoma).
+A complex risk stratification system exists (see the National Cancer Institute's stage information for childhood rhabdomyosarcoma).
 Treatment intensifies with each risk category, and overall survival ranges from > 90% in children with low-risk disease to < 50% in children with high-risk disease.

 Treatment of rhabdomyosarcoma consists of surgery, chemotherapy, and sometimes radiation therapy.